klikli-dev/theurgy/docs/divination_rods/configuration.md

 The durability of the divination rod.
 Only scans will consume durability, just visualising the scan results will not.
 For balancing reasons this should likely be a low value, such as `10`.

-### More info on Tier and Allowed Blocks Tag
+### More info on Tier and Dis/Allowed Blocks Tag

-A divination rod can only be attuned to a shift-clicked block, if both the Tier of the rod is sufficient (higher than or equal to block tier) and the block is in the allowed blocks tag.
+A divination rod can only be attuned to a shift-clicked block, if both the Tier of the rod is sufficient (higher than or equal to block tier) **and** the block is in the allowed blocks tag **and** the block is not in the disallowed blocks tag.

-The default theurgy allowed blocks tags look like this:
+The default theurgy **allowed** blocks tags look like this:

 ```json
 {